Careful Follow-Up Screening Improves Outcomes for Melanoma Patients

 by Dr. C.H.
 Weaver M.D. updated 5/2020

-Patients who have been diagnosed with melanoma should be routinely assessed and educated about their disease to facilitate early detection of a second melanoma, according to a recent study published in the journal
+Patients who have been diagnosed with early stage melanomas should be routinely assessed and educated about their disease to facilitate early detection of a second melanoma or identify early recurrences following initial treatment.
+(1-3)

 Melanoma is a cancer of the skin that usually begins in the form of a mole.
 The cancer can grow deep into the skin and spread to different parts of the body through blood or lymph vessels.
 It usually spreads first to lymph nodes that are near the site of cancer origin and when advanced, can spread to organs and other lymph nodes throughout the body.
 Cure rates can be high for melanoma if the disease is caught early, before it begins to spread.
 Therefore, early detection is imperative in order to achieve optimal treatment outcomes.

 Patients who have been diagnosed with melanoma have a 10-25 times greater risk of developing a second melanoma than the general population.
 As a result of this increased risk, these patients could potentially benefit from routine skin assessments designed to detect and treat a second melanoma in its earliest stages.

 All stages of malignant melanoma have a defined incidence of recurrence after primary treatment.
 Patients whose recurrent cancer can be detected promptly by surveillance probably have an increased chance of being cured with secondary treatment.
 Physicians at the Yale Comprehensive Cancer Center have developed guidelines and made the following recommendations on surveillance intervals:

 - Stage II, every 6 months for years 1-2 and annually thereafter